 It is common to stipulate how taxes will be paid.
 Because the residuary estate is usually the largest, taxes are usually paid from that.
 A provision can also be added to have all taxes paid on all estate property, including nonprobate property.
 This will lessen the gift for those people receiving the residue of the estate, so that should be considered.
 If the apportionment of taxes is not provided, then most states require that all beneficiaries pay a portion of the tax in proportion to their gift.

 If an item is covered by insurance and is lost or stolen, then the will should stipulate that the insurance proceeds should go to the beneficiary who was to receive the property, although in some states, insurance proceeds automatically pass to the beneficiary of the insured property.

 There are several legal requirements for a qualified will.
 Testators must be a minimum age, which is most states is 18, and must be of sound mind to make a will.
 The required mental capacity to make a will is less than that required for signing contracts.
-The testator must know the extent and value of his property and who his family members are, which is often referred to as the natural objects of his bounty.
+The testator must know the extent and value of his property and who his family members are, often called the natural objects of his bounty.

 Most states require at least 2 witnesses to attest to the signing of the will by the testator, and some states require 3.
 Pennsylvania is the only state that does not require any witnesses.
 Although most states require at least 2 witnesses, it would be prudent to have 3 witnesses, to comply with the laws of any state, should the testator move before his death.
-Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, and so on.
+Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, etc.